jadecobra/python_tdd_exercises/source/functions/functions_keyword.rst

     the terminal shows passing tests.
 From the tests I can see that keyword arguments are treated as :doc:`dictionaries </data_structures/dictionaries>`  in Python

-* REFACTOR: make it better
+* refactor: make it better

   I add one more test to ``test_functions_with_keyword_arguments`` to drill the lesson